leouchoa/cheatsheets/golang/channels/channels.md

 ## To Keep in Mind

+Channels are by default memory addresses (reference types), so when you pass them to a function/goroutine you're not copying the channel, just the reference.
+That also means that the channel itself is the same across all goroutines that share it.

 ## 1. Do not communicate by sharing memory; share memory by communicating

 - Instead of using locks and mutexes to protect shared memory, use channels to